Chaudhary-Mansi/Amazon-Prime-Content-Analysis-Visualization/README.md

 Open it in Power BI Desktop.

-Explore the interactive reports and visualizations.
+Explore the interactive reports and visualizations <a href="https://github.com/Chaudhary-Mansi/Amazon-Prime-Content-Analysis-Visualization/blob/main/Amazon%20Prime%20Movie%20and%20TV%20Shows.png">Dashboard</a>

 ## Dashboard Features